Upper Back Stretches for Posture and Thoracic Mobility

 FAQ

-Start with cat-cow, thread the needle, open book rotations, and supported fish.
-Move slowly enough to breathe steadily.
+Start with cat-cow, thread the needle, a seated thoracic rotation, and supported fish.
+Move slowly and let each breath open the mid-back a little more.

-They can help posture feel easier, especially when combined with chest opening and shoulder blade control.
+Yes.
+They can make an upright posture feel easier, especially when combined with chest opening and shoulder-blade control.